zowe/docs-site/docs/user-guide/zowe-chat/chat_configure_mattermost.md

-# Configuring the chat tool - Mattermost
+# Configuring Zowe Chat with Mattermost

 This step is for Mattermost users only.
-You can configure your chat platform by editing the `mattermost.yaml` file.
+You configure your chat platform by editing the `mattermost.yaml` file.

 ## Prerequisite